Abhishek-Satyarum/Git_Secret_Prevention/README.md

 1. Open [VS Code](https://code.visualstudio.com/) or System Terminal type ```git clone https://github.com/Abhishek-Satyarum/Git_Secret_Prevention```
 2. Then type ```cd Git_Secret_Prevention```
 3. And lastly `cp hooks/pre-commit .git/hooks/`
+4. After task is completed, its time to commit.
+Type ` git add .`
+5. Then type ` git commit -m "Done" `
+6. Shows if your file have any secrets in it

 <br>